Below we serve up glimpses of EPA's history in five different "flavors":

 Alumni have recorded videos on a variety of subjects.
 Most videos are 45 to 60 minutes in length but are broken down into chapters for easier viewing.
 Transcripts and podcast versions of these videos are also provided.
 HERE ARE SOME SUGGESTIONS TO PEEK YOUR INTEREST.

-(19 minutes)From Early Implementation of the Clean Air Act of 1970 in California
+(18 minutes)From Early Implementation of the Safe Drinking Water Act

 Half Century of Environmental Progress